 If you anticipate a harsh winter, there are plenty of ways to preserve your harvest to ensure homegrown vegetables through the winter and early spring.

-Freeze diced vegetables and fruits in a single layer on a baking sheet first, and then divide them up into individual serving sizes before transferring them to freezer bags.
+Freeze diced vegetables and fruits in a single layer on a baking sheet.
+Then divide them up into individual serving sizes before transferring them to freezer bags.

 Luckily, there are plenty of resources available to teach you what you need to know—you may even be able to find an in-person class near you.

-Dried foods are lightweight and don’t take up much space, and you won’t have to worry about them if your power goes out for an extended period of time.
+Dried foods are lightweight and don’t take up much space.
+Plus, you won’t have to worry about them if your power goes out for an extended period of time.

 The key is to start early and have a plan in mind.
 If all goes well, you’ll be enjoying garden-fresh produce until it’s time to plant next spring’s seedlings.